Media Psychology

 As explained by the APA, media psychologists may include mental health specialists, researchers, educators, and consultants, among others.
 Understanding the psychology of media may also be a crucial consideration for technology developers, marketers, political figures, news distributors, and professionals in other fields.

-The study of media, technology, and communications related to human behavior has been happening to various degrees since the early 1900s, with emerging technologies like the radio and television drawing different forms of research over time.
-Fields like marketing and public relations may have existed in certain forms since before the 20th Century, focusing on the effects of communications on how people behave.
+The study of media, technology, and communications related to human behavior has been happening to various degrees since the early 1900s, with emerging technologies like the radio and television drawing different forms of psychological research over time.
+Fields like marketing and public relations may have existed in certain forms since before the 20th Century, focusing on the effects of media on how people behave.
 Given the wide variation of professions, technologies, and areas of study that the field may encompass, media psychology research has existed for at least a century.

 However, “media psychology,” as it’s understood and defined today, is considered to have emerged with the foundation of the American Psychological Association’s Division 46: The Society for Media Psychology and Technology.
-Formed in 1986, this branch of the APA has several areas of focus, including studying the impact of media technology on behavior, promoting technological literacy and the ethical use of media, and understanding the impacts of technology on mental illness.
+Formed in 1986, this branch of the APA has several areas of focus, including studying the impact of media technology on behavior, promoting technological literacy and the ethical use of media, and understanding the impacts of technology on psychological illness.

 Getty/AnnaStills